stack-of-tasks/pinocchio/README.md

    - centroidal dynamics and its analytical derivatives,
    - support of multiple precision arithmetic via Boost.Multiprecision or any similar framework,
    - computations of kinematic and dynamic regressors for system identification and more,
-   - and much more with the support of modern Automatic Differentiation frameworks like [CppAD](https://github.com/coin-or/CppAD) or [CasADi](https://web.casadi.org/).
+   - and much more with the support of modern and open source Automatic Differentiation frameworks like [CppAD](https://github.com/coin-or/CppAD) or [CasADi](https://web.casadi.org/).

 **Pinocchio** is flexible: